-Here you can see a video of a crooked stallion who got back on track thanks to exercises of Straightness Training:
+Here you can see a video of a crooked stallion who got back on track thanks to the exercises of Straightness Training:

-By making the horse perform straightening exercises that fit to that specific horse, by making it use and relax the proper muscles and divide its weight equally over its legs, the rider can help the horse improve enormously.
+By making the horse perform straightening exercises that fit that specific horse, by making it use and relax the proper muscles and divide its weight equally over its legs, the rider can help the horse improve enormously.

 A good rider is even capable of curing a horse that has been given up on by veterinarians!

-Movement therapy has played a major role in medicine these last years.
-Someone with certain back problems gets exercises to train his/her abdominal muscles and someone with a stiff arm gets different movement exercises to supple up.
+For example, someone with certain back problems gets exercises to train his/her abdominal muscles and someone with a stiff arm gets different movement exercises to supple up.

 Many physical problems with horses can be better solved with exercises than just with physiotherapy, osteopathy or drugs.
-These therapies are very valuable, but sometimes their effectiveness is improved when the patient or horse also does gymnastic exercises.

 Fighting symptoms or setting conditions?